axiros/pycond/README.md

 programmers but also synthesisable from structured data, e.g. from a web framework.

 `3.` Performance: Good enough to have "pyconditions" used within [stream filters](https://github.com/ReactiveX/RxPY).
-With the current feature set we are (only) a factor 2-3 slower, compared to handcrafted list comprehensions.
+With the current feature set we are sometimes a factor 2-3 worse but (due to lazy eval) often better, compared with handcrafted list comprehensions.

 # Mechanics